toronto rent bank logo

 Toronto Rent Bank grants provide support to Toronto residents who are behind on their rent or need help with a rental deposit.
 A partnership between the City of Toronto, Neighbourhood Information Post, and Local Access Centres, Toronto Rent Bank grants ensure that low-income individuals and families are able to stay in their homes and avoid homelessness.

-Applicants whose rental arrears exceeds $5,000 and/or four months of rent may still apply if they meet the other eligibility criteria.
+The maximum Toronto Rent Bank grant for rental arrears is up to $5,000.
+Applicants whose rental arrears exceeds $5,000 may still apply if they meet the other eligibility criteria.

-Effective March 1, 2024, the Toronto Rent Bank grant amount for rental deposits has also increased.
-The rental deposit grant amount is based on unit size as follows:
+The maximum Toronto Rent Bank grant for rental deposits is based on unit size as follows:

 Bachelor $2,000